Yankees vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Nimmo and the New York Mets take the field against Josh Donaldson and the New York Yankees at Citi Field on Tuesday, at 7:10 PM ET.
+Francisco Lindor and the New York Mets square off against Josh Donaldson and the New York Yankees on Wednesday at 7:10 PM ET in the final game of a two-game series.

-The Mets are -145 moneyline favorites for this matchup with the Yankees (+120).
-The total is 7.5 runs for this contest (with -120 odds to hit the over and +100 odds on the under).
+The Mets have been listed as -110 moneyline favorites in this matchup against the Yankees (-110).
+The game's total has been listed at 7.5 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.